dmlc/treelite/docs/install.rst

 Installation
 ============

-You may choose one of two methods to install treelite on your system:
+You may choose one of two methods to install Treelite on your system:

 * :ref:`install-pip`
 * :ref:`install-source`